infiniteopt/InfiniteOpt.jl/docs/src/install.md

 (v1.7) pkg> status
 ```
 This should almost always be the most-recent release.
 You can check the releases
-of a package by going to the relevant Github page, and navigating to the
+of a package by going to the relevant GitHub page, and navigating to the
 "releases" page.
-For example, the list of JuMP releases is available at:
+For example, the list of `JuMP` releases is available at:
 [https://github.com/pulsipher/InfiniteOpt.jl/releases](https://github.com/pulsipher/InfiniteOpt.jl/releases).

 If you need to ask question for help, please include the output of `status`!